fabaff/fsl-test-bench/docs/misc/testing.rst

     10.0.0.64 | FAILED => FAILED: Authentication failed.

-Means this that the SSH key is not present in the ``authorized_keys`` file of your future Fedora Security Lab Test bench.
+Means this that the SSH key is not present in the ``authorized_keys`` file of your future FSL Test bench.

 From the managed node: ::